Jiji raises $21M for its Africa online classifieds business – TechCrunch

 Jiji also faces competitors in Africa’s growing online classifieds space.

-Pan-African e-commerce company Jumia, which listed in April in an NYSE IPO, operates its Jumia Deals digtial marketplace site in multiple African countries.
+Pan-African e-commerce company Jumia, which listed in April in an NYSE IPO, operates its Jumia Deals digital marketplace site in multiple African countries.

-Swiss owned Ringier Africa has classified services and business content sites in eight French and English speaking countries.
-On car sales, Nigerian startup Cars45 has created an online marketplace for pricing, rating, and selling used-autos.
+Swiss-owned Ringier Africa has classified services and business content sites in eight French and English-speaking countries.
+On car sales, Nigerian startup Cars45 has created an online marketplace for pricing, rating and selling used autos.

-Adding to the trend of foreign backed ventures entering Africa’s internet business space, Chinese owned Opera launched an online buy/sell site, OList, last month connected its African payment app, OPay.
+Adding to the trend of foreign-backed ventures entering Africa’s internet business space, Chinese-owned Opera launched an online buy/sell site, OList, last month connected to its African payment app, OPay.

-On outpacing rival in its markets, Jiji’s co-founder Vladimir Mnogoletniy touts the company’s total focus on the classifieds business, market experience, and capital as advantages.
+On outpacing rivals in its markets, Jiji’s co-founder Mnogoletniy touts the company’s total focus on the classifieds business, market experience and capital as advantages.

 “We’ve spent five years and raised $50 million to build Jiji to where it is today.
 It would take $50 to $100 million for these others to have a chance at building a similar business,” he said.